What’s your story really about?

 That’s me on the left.
 I’m Charlie from Urban Writers’ Retreat.

-Together with Amie (on the on the right), who is a professional editor, I run the Six Month Novel.
+Together with Amie (on the right), a professional editor, I run the Six Month Novel.

 The Six Month Novel is pretty much exactly what it sounds like.
 We nag, encourage, cajole and cheerlead a small group of writers through a process that helps them complete their first draft in just six months with our personal attention, support and accountability.